 Either hang on a good fitting wooden hanger or over a clothes horse.
 Similarly to tumble drying, avoid any heated appliance such as a heated clothes airer as this will also cause damage.

 Before your shirt is completely dry (but instead damp) it’s time to iron to remove all creases.

 Step 4: Ironing Made Easy

 Ironing should always be undertaken on a damp shirt, but not wet.
 As all our shirts at Nickson are 100% cotton, use a high iron setting to achieve the best finish.
-With our quick iron fabric all our shirts are twice as easier to iron from a typical formal shirt.
+With our quick iron fabric all our shirts are twice as easy to iron compared to your typical formal shirt.

 All buttons should already be undone from Step #1 of preparing your shirt.

-- Collar – start with the collar my simply pressing down with the iron on either side of the collar.
+- Collar – start with the collar by simply pressing down with the iron on either side of the collar.
 At this point it doesn’t matter which side you start with.

 - Shoulders and yoke – slide the shoulders of the shirt on the end of your ironing board and gently run the iron from the top of the shoulder to the bottom.

-- Back – keeping the shirt in the same places as the shoulders, again slide the iron from top to bottom making sure you’re not stretching the shirt, and keep going to the very bottom of the shirt.
+- Back – keeping the shirt in the same place as the shoulders, again slide the iron from top to bottom making sure you’re not stretching the shirt and keep going to the very bottom of the shirt.

 - Front – the home straight and the easiest step, place each side of the shirt flat on the board, and move the iron up and down.
 Iron in between the buttons but not over.
 Be careful not to crease the parts of the shirt we’ve already ironed.